katemyer/ADA-Jumpstart/README.md

 # Learning-Ruby

-All Jumpstart assignments live here.
+All Jumpstart assignments live in this folder under practice.

 ## Info about Ruby, websites, pdfs